On the initial boundary value problem for the vacuum Einstein equations and geometric uniqueness: Introduction

-\begin{Theorem} For any given smooth section $\Lambda$ of the fibration $\pi: \chi(\cC_0) \to \cJ_{\Si_0}^c(\cC_0)$, there is a bijective correspondence \be D_{\Lambda}: \cM \to (\cI \times_c \cB)\times \cJ_{\Si_0}^c(\cC_0). \ee In addition, given a representative element $(\bI,\bB,J)\in (\cI \times_c \cB)\times \cJ_{\Si_0}^c(\cC_0)$ there is a unique (up to isometry) maximal vacuum development corresponding to $\big(\bI,\bB,\Lambda(J)\big)$. \end{Theorem} We refer to Proposition \ref{coner_cmpt} for the precise construction of the map $D_\Lambda$.
-This theorem implies that near the initial surface, the isometry class of a vacuum spacetime with timelike boundary is uniquely determined by its geometry at the corner, the initial data, and the boundary data expressed in its associated wave map. \footnote{We hope to generalize results in this paper to the de Sitter and anti-de Sitter spacetimes.} It is important to point out that a choice of $\Theta_{\cC}$ is very different from a choice of gauge source functions, i.e.~a timelike unit vector field $\mathsf{T}$ as in the work of \cite{KRSW:2009} discussed previously.
+\begin{Theorem} With a fixed smooth section $\Lambda$ of the fibration $\pi: \chi(\cC_0) \to \cJ(\Si_0)$, there is a bijective correspondence \be D_{\Lambda}: \cM \to (\cI \times_c \cB)\times \cJ(\Si_0). \ee In addition, given a representative element $(\bI,\bB,J)\in (\cI \times_c \cB)\times \cJ(\Si_0)$ there is a unique (up to isometry) maximal vacuum development corresponding to $\big(\bI,\bB,\Lambda(J)\big)$. \end{Theorem} We refer to Proposition \ref{coner_cmpt} for the precise construction of the map $D_\Lambda$.
+This theorem implies that near the initial surface, the isometry class of a vacuum ST-spacetime is uniquely determined by its geometry at the corner, the initial data, and the boundary data expressed in its associated gauge.
+In the above, the smooth section $\Lambda$ gives rise to the gauge source $\Theta_\cC$ that is used in the construction of the associated gauge.
 Moreover, different choices of the background data $(t_0, g_R)$ are incorporated in different choices of $\Theta_{\cC}$.
 Similarly, different choices of the initial data $(E_{g_S}, T_{g_R})$ for $\f_g$ in \eqref{if3} again merely give rise to different correspondences in \eqref{mod}.